 (I did praise James Ellroy once and Don made a face: he didn’t like Ellroy’s sensationalist braggadocio.)

 “The Hard-Boiled Dicks” from The Armchair Detective (Winter 1984, collected in The Getaway Car) This detailed history of the gumshoe is some of the best crime novel criticism I’ve seen.
-Westake argues that genre fiction begins with an iconic image, transforms into ritual, and ends up as pastiche.
-He concludes the essay with an indictment against writing private eye novels today, although he didn’t always follow that advice himself.
+Westake argues that genre fiction begins with an iconic image, transforms into ritual, and ends up as pastiche, even concluding with an indictment against writing private eye novels today (although he didn’t always follow that advice himself).
 Some of the writers discussed are obvious (John Carroll Daly, Hammett, Chandler, Spillane, and Ross MacDonald) and some are not (Lester Dent, Forrest Rosaire,and Shell Scott).
-He barbs lightly at Chandler, really goes after Ross MacDonald, and compares first paragraphs of Daly, Hammett, and Spillane in an eye-opening way.
+Westlake praises Hammett, barbs lightly at Chandler, really goes after Ross MacDonald, and compares first paragraphs of Daly, Hammett, and Spillane in an eye-opening way.

 “Peter Rabe” from Murder Off the Rack: Critical Studies of Ten Paperback Masters (1989, collected in The Getaway Car) Westake always avowed his indebtedness to Rabe, whom he cited with Hammett as one of his biggest influences.
 Rabe’s name would be much less familiar to readers today if Westlake hadn’t been so vocal in his acclaim.
 This important essay looks at all the major Rabe books in chronological order.
 Westlake doesn’t like all the novels equally, and in interview shortly before he died, Rabe said he appreciated Westlake’s honesty.